bjtang-001/bjtang-001.github.io/_pages/about.md

 ---

 ## ✨ Recent Highlights
+- 📄 **New Preprint: AutoMAT: A Hierarchical Framework for Autonomous Alloy Discovery** Published on arXiv: AutoMAT (arXiv:2507.16005)
+  *a hierarchical framework integrating AI, simulations, and experiments for alloy discovery*

 - 🎤 **Symposium Co-chair, FAPS 2025 – AI and Polymer Science** (2025)
   *Co-chairing a major symposium on AI-driven polymer innovation at the 9th Biennial Polymer Congress (FAPS 2025), NTU Singapore*
   [Symposium details →](https://www.faps2025.com/)

+- 🎤 **Invited Talk at 18th Pujiang Innovation Forum** (Sep 2025)
+  *Gave a keynote titled "Accelerating Materials Synthesis through AI: From Feasibility to Autonomy" at the AI for Materials Science Forum in Shanghai*

 - 🥇 **AI2050 Early Career Fellow**, Schmidt Sciences (2024)
   *Only Asia-based recipient among 15 global fellows, first from NTU*